socialray/makahiki-ktuh/doc/configuration-system-administration-wattdepot.rst

 delegates this responsibility to the WattDepot system, which is designed specifically to solve this problem.

-WattDepot is not required to run a Makahiki challenge.
+.. note:: Configuration of WattDepot for use in a Makahiki challenge is **optional**.
 For example, if you do not want to display power consumption in near real-time, and if you are content to manually enter energy consumption data by each team on a daily basis during the challenge, then you do not have to install WattDepot and configure Makahiki to access energy data from it.

 Getting to the WattDepot configuration page
 -------------------------------------------